-She was one fifth of the iconic British pop combo that stormed the charts worldwide and sparked the unstoppable Girl Power phenomenon.
+She was one fifth of the iconic British pop combo that stormed the charts and sparked the Girl Power phenomenon.

 Originally formed in 1994, the Spice Girls, made up of Melanie Brown, Melanie Chisholm, Emma Bunton, Geri Halliwell and Victoria Adams had an incredible career which included nine UK number one singles and the biggest-selling album of all time by a girl group, with sales of 28 million copies worldwide.

-Dolls like this one, which was recently on display at Kirkstall's Abbey House Museum, were released by Galoob Toys in 1997 and became a massive seller that Christmas.
+Dolls like the one currently on display at Abbey House Museum were released by Galoob Toys in 1997 and became a massive seller that Christmas.

 Eleven different sets were eventually released along with a sound stage playset and a series of extra costumes.